-Title of the course: Information Code: HKDID3221A Credits: 3 infras truc tures
+Title of the course: Information | Code: HKDID3221A | Credits: 3

 Type of lessons and learning hours: lecture

 The course place in the curricula (in which semester): 2-4 semester (depends on the individual educational program)

 Information society and its technical history.
 Infrastructures, information infrastructures, critical infrastructures and critical information infrastructures.
 Threats against the information infrastructures.
 Cyberwarfare.
 Protection of critical information infrastructure.
 Information security.